TomRadford/shootdrop/README.md

 ## Dev Setup

+You need [pnpm](https://pnpm.io/) as your package manager.
+Install it globally with `npm install -g pnpm` if you don't have it already.

 You can give this a spin on your local machine by installing NodeJS version 16 or higher.

 Make sure you setup the following **environment variables**